zbrid/fwsim/notes.md

   * Would be good to do some testing to determine at what point I should write results to a file and when I can have everything in memory.
   * Can do some testing to see the speed of the different strategies as well.

+  * Should make a thing to output performance info.
+    - need to know: strat used, in mem or disk, num of players, all that config, print at top of file, then list all the perf data in a certain format, then list all the scores and what not in a certain format.
+    ******- should start out with just perf data with the relevant configs logged.*****
   /*
     3 1s
     2 2s